HiddenStage/divide/README.md

 ####How does it work?
 Divide.io provides easy to use APIs to connect your mobile app to a backend.
 Getting up and running is simple.

 1. Choose your backend provider.
 Our backend library can be deployed to any server that runs Java.
-This includes App Engine, AWS, etc.
 2. Download our client libraries in your app.
 3. That's it!